Jacob Wainwright

 Jacob Wainwright (born Yamuza; c.
-1859 – April 1892) was a Black African man who worked as an attendant for the explorer David Livingstone.
+1859 – April 1892) was a freed slave of Yao origin who became an attendant of David Livingstone.
+He was notable for helping to carry Livingstone’s body from present-day Zambia to the coast of East Africa in 1873, and for leaving one of the few surviving African eyewitness accounts of the explorer’s death and funeral journey.

 Early life

 Wainwright's birth date is unknown; accounts of his age vary widely.
 Some accounts put him at being born in 1849/50, but other accounts estimate that he was about fourteen when he joined Livingstone's expedition, suggesting a birth date around 1859.
 He was born into the Yao people, who lived in East Africa, on the south of Lake Malawi, and given the name Yamuza.

 In his teens, he was kidnapped by Arab slave traders.
 He was rescued by a British anti-slavery ship, baptised a Christian and given the name "Jacob Wainwright."

 Wainwright was educated at a Church Missionary Society school in Bombay, British India.
 He also stayed at the Nassick African Asylum for freed slaves in Nashik, India.

 With Livingstone

 Aged about 14, Wainwright was hired to accompany Dr. Livingstone as he explored East Africa.

 Dr. Livingstone died at Ilala, near the edge of the Bangweulu Swamps (in modern Zambia) on 1 May 1873.
 Wainwright and two other Africans, Abdullah Susi and James Chuma, resolved to bring his body the 1,000 miles (1,600 km) to the British consulate at Bagamoyo in Zanzibar.
 Before the journey, Livingstone's heart and entrails were removed from his body and buried in an iron box.
 Wainwright recorded that a massive blood clot, possibly a cancerous tumour, was found in the lower bowel.
 At the burial ceremony Wainwright read from the Book of Common Prayer.
 He was also given the responsibility of making a full inventory of Livingstone's possessions.
 Before the party left Ilala, Wainwright carved the following inscription on the tree marking Livingstone's grave:

 As the most literate member of the party, Wainwright was also responsible for writing a letter to the relief expedition which included Livingstone's son, informing them that Dr Livingstone had died.
 At Zanzibar, it seems that the British assumed that Wainwright was the leader, despite his youth, because he was the only African servant who could speak and write in English.
 He was dispatched with the body for England, picking up with the Peninsular and Oriental liner the SS Malwa at Aden, and with the help of the explorer's son Thomas from Alexandria onwards, Wainwright guarded Livingstone's coffin on its journey to Britain.
 Wainwright was the only African among the eight pallbearers at the explorer’s funeral in Westminster Abbey on 18 April 1874.